-In other words, $\pmb{X}$ is an $n\times L$ matrix whose rows are the information bits at each source.
-Similarly, $\pmb{S}$ is an $n\times N$ matrix whose rows are the codewords transmitted by each source node and $\pmb{Y}$ is an $n\times N$ matrix whose rows are the received vectors at the output of each of the $n$ orthogonal channels.
-In the following sections, the notation $p(\pmb{A})$ denotes the joint probability density function (pdf) of the elements of matrix $\pmb{A}$.
+In other words, $\pmb{X}$ is an $N\times k$ matrix whose rows are the information bits at each source.
+Similarly, $\pmb{S}$ is an $N\times n$ matrix whose rows are the codewords transmitted by each source encoder and $\pmb{Y}$ is an $N\times n$ matrix whose rows are the received vectors at the output of each of the $N$ orthogonal channels.